-When one needs to determine the type of hitch for the vehicle, it is important that this is done carefully.
 The rating of the vehicle and its towing capacity should never be exceeded.
 Knowing this capacity will help to choose the correct class of hitch and avoid causing any damage to your vehicle or mobility device.

 Along with the hitch classification, a ball mount is needed as well.
 This goes inside of the receiver and there are generally three different styles of mounts.
 Depending on the trailer that is being pulled, the correct mount must be utilized to pull it.
 If this is not done, there can be an extreme angle between the trailer and the vehicle.
 This can cause trailer sway and potentially cause damage to both the vehicle and the trailer.
 The ball mount drop will need to be calculated to determine which style to utilize.

 Do I need a hitch adapter?

 In some cases, you may need to install a hitch adapter.
 Here are a few simple measurements you will need to take in order to order the appropriate adapter:

 First, determine which vehicle hitch class you have.
 The inside of a Class 1 or Class 2 hitch measures 1.25 inches by 1.25 inches.
 The inside of a Class 3 hitch measures 2 inches by 2 inches.

 Next, you need to measure the bumper distance, which is the length from the hitch's bolt hole to the rear most point on the vehicle.
 Depending on your vehicle's bumper distance you should use a different length hitch adapter: